AdamIshay/cse571_project/README.md

 First we need to train the model by updating the Q tables, then we can run the simulation.
 Every command below this point should be run in a separate terminal.
 When you train, the Q table of each tbot will be saved, as well as the cumulative reward, like in homework #3.

-First run each of these commands to download the code and give permissions.
+To download the code and give permissions.
 If you are not downloading from Github then skip the following line.

 		cd ~/catkin_ws/src && git clone https://github.com/AdamIshay/group_8.git